FrankN88/FrankN88-first_milestone_new/README.md

   - Provide a channel of communication for new and current clients (Social Links - easily accessible throughout the site with a click)

 #### Scope
-A scope was defined in order to identify what features have to be included based on the strategy previously defined.
+In order to identify what features had to be included, the scope was deifined based on the previously defined strategy.
 This was broken into two categories:

 - **Content Requirements**
  - The user will be looking for:
   - General information
   - New products
- - Feedbacks
+  - Feedback
   - Contact details
- - Social Links
+  - Social links

 - **Functionality Requirements**
  - The user will be able to: